Mercigil/LITA_ClassDocumentation/README.md

 - Importing our data into Power BI (HR data and Map Data
 - Transform our data to check it cleanliness by checking Column Datatypes, Column Quality,Column Distribution  and Column Profile
 - Loading into Power BI, by close and apply.
+- Transforming our data by using first Row as Headers

 ---
 ### Map Visualization